 This gives you the freedom to add THC to virtually any recipe that uses butter like brownies, cookies and muffins.
 You’re not limited to desserts, cannabutter and AVB butter can be used to add cannabis to regular foods like eggs, sandwiches and fried chicken for example.
 If you don’t feel like cooking, cannabutter can be spread on toast or blended in to a beverage.

 Weed brownies are one of the more popular desserts people make with cannabutter.
+While this is not technically a separate option from cannabutter, having a stick of butter by itself isn’t exactly a tasty treat.
+That’s why brownies are so fun!
 They are relatively easy to make and the taste of chocolate and nuts blend together nicely with the cannabis flavor.
-Since your AVB is essentially decarboxylated bud, just waiting for you to throw it in to some brownies.
-This is only one of the many creations you could make with AVB and cannabutter.
+Since your AVB is essentially decarboxylated bud, it’s just waiting for you to throw it into some brownies.
+This is only one of the many creations you could make with AVB and cannabutter, but there’s a reason this option has withstood the test of time.

 This is by far the easiest way to make edibles with the least amount of effort.
 All you have to do is spread some peanut butter on a few graham crackers, sprinkle some AVB on them and sandwich them together.
 Wrap them up in aluminum foil and bake them in the oven around 365° F for around 10-15 minutes.